monome/docs/iii/index.md

 ## Firmware via Bootloader Switch

-Note 1: arc ships with iii support but still may need to be updated to the newest version.
-For firmware updates, activate the bootloader via `diii`.
+_Note:_ arc ships with iii support but still needs to be updated to the newest version.
+For firmware updates, activate the bootloader via `diii`, see below.

-Note 2: grids from 2022 have a different LED driver and hence require a different firmware.
+_Note:_ grids from 2022 have a different LED driver and hence require a different firmware.
 Identify the PCB revision by checking the date on the corner.

 - Remove the bottom screws.
 - Locate the golden pushbutton near the USB port.
 Hold it down while connecting the grid to a computer.
 This will start the device in bootloader mode.